A guide to ‘Purchase Necessary’ promotions

 On pack code promotions

 For on-pack coded promotions, the code may be visible on a neck collar, or printed onto a bottle, under a label or on a sticker.
-The codes are usually entered online – or sometimes via text.
-Hidden codes offer the best chance of winning – when codes are freely available on neck collars or stickers, cheeky compers can easily swipe extra ones in the supermarket, or even write down codes to use!
+The codes are usually entered online – or sometimes via text – and they are usually unique, so can only be used once.
+Hidden codes inside packaging offer the best chance of winning – unfortunately, when codes are freely available on neck collars or stickers, dishonest people could easily swipe extra ones in the supermarket, or even take photos of the codes to use.

 There are several types of on-pack code promotions, the most common are: